-The first floors we milled at Hull Forest Products nearly fifty years ago were wide pine floors, and wide plank pine continues to be our best selling wood floor.
-New England homeowners ( and many others with antique, farmhouse, or period inspired homes) love traditional wide pine.
+The first floors we milled at Hull Forest Products nearly fifty years ago were wide pine floors, and wide plank pine continues to be one of our best selling wood floors.
+New England homeowners (and many others with antique, farmhouse, or period inspired homes) love traditional wide pine.
 There is something about the width and length of the planks, the large sound red knots, and the patina that develops that makes a wide pine floor charming.
 The floor has an heirloom quality.

 Customers often come to us looking for a floor that emulates the look and feel of old pumpkin pine or heart pine at a reasonable price, so we show them how our clients have chosen to finish their floors to mimic the look of an antique floor.
 See Figure 1 above for an example, and check out our pine flooring gallery for many others.

 Some of you may be familiar with the living history museum, Old Stubridge Village.
 They used our wide pine for the floor of their Oliver Wight Tavern Building.
 If you get a chance to visit there, be sure to check out this floor (shown in Figure 2 below).
 It is an interesting example as it had no finish applied at all and has been left to weather the heavy public foot traffic in the buff.

 We source our flooring grade pine from the historic Myers Pond and Yale University Forests in Connecticut, harvesting only during the cold winter months so we get the best color retention.
 We mill our wide pine flooring from logs predominantly twelve feet and longer, selecting for even growth and live red knots.